Skip to content

 2. What happened when you left the hospital?

-3. How did the start of labor go?
+3. How did the start of the work go?

-4. When did you know your baby was in pain?
+4. At what point did you know your baby was in distress?

 5. At that moment, what did you feel?

-7. Did you realize what you were being told right away?
+7. Did you realize what we were telling you right away?

-9. How was Eden's cause of death detected?
+9. How was the cause of Eden's death detected?

-10. Was your family able to support you during this ordeal?
+10. Was your family able to support you through this ordeal?

-11. How were you supported by health professionals?
+11. How were you supported by healthcare professionals?

-12. What impact did this ordeal have on your relationship?
+12. What impact has this ordeal had on your relationship?

-13. Were you able to return to your work?
+13. Were you able to return to work?

-14. How do you live with this absence?
+14. How are you coping with this absence?

-15. Are you able to have plans and move forward little by little?
+15. Are you able to make plans and move forward little by little?

-16. How do you view the future of your family?
+16. How do you see the future of your family?

 17. Do you have a final message to share?